-I’m so pleased to introduce a local colleague, Adrienne of Whole New Mom, who is fairly new to the blogosphere but much more experienced than I am in the world of traditional foods and frugal living.
+I’m so pleased to introduce a local colleague, Adrienne of Whole New Mom, a rockstar blogger much more experienced than I am in the world of traditional foods and frugal living.
 Her guest post today fits perfectly into the theme of the Eat Well, Spend Less Series, and I invite you to learn from her along with me:

 Do you find yourself wondering how you are going to feed your family healthy, real food while staying on a budget?